Monday, March 9, 2015

 After we left the castle, we walked through the open markets, stopping to buy candy and some cards to send home.

-It had been a full day of events, that evening Amelia and I went to our room to recall the events of the day.
+It had been a full day of events, and that evening Amelia and I went to our room to recall the events of the day.

 We took out a map of London to see what sites were close to where we were staying.